The world's largest and most famous racing series.

 - Sebastian Vettel, German, World Champion from 2010 to 2013, all four times driving for Red Bull.
 Currently driving for Aston Martin (former Racing Point) after a stint with Ferrari, he held most of the sport's 'youngest' records until Max Verstappen snagged several, but he still holds some such as polesitter and each of one, two, three, and four titles.
 Has the joint third highest number of wins in the series with Alain Prost, and also holds the record for 'shortest time between the start of a F1 career and his first penalty'.
 NINE SECONDS at the 2007 United States Grand Prix.

 - Charles Leclerc, Monegasque and a graduate of the Ferrari Drivers' Academy program.
-Childhood friend of the late Jules Bianchi and Anthoine Hubert, and rival to Max Verstappen since their karting days, he is the youngest driver to get pole position and win two consecutive GPs - Belgium and Italy in 2019 to be precise.
+Childhood friend of the late Jules Bianchi and Anthoine Hubert, and rival to Max Verstappen since their karting days, he is the youngest driver to get pole position and win two consecutive GPs - Belgium and Italy in 2019.
+Beat Sebastian Vettel on both seasons where they were teammates, imposing himself as the new leader of the Scuderia, a mantle that has buried many careers in the past.
 Despite his young age, he has immediately gained a strong fan following for his elegant yet ruthless racing style and humble personality.

 - James Hunt vs. Niki Lauda: A rivalry that has had much increased exposure the past few years after the release of Rush (2013), it was mostly focused on the 1976 season, where Lauda's Ferrari had a small advantage over Hunt's McLaren.
 However, the Austrian's horrible accident at Nürburgring thrust Hunt into the forefront, and ultimately, the Brit won the title by a single point in torrential conditions at the last race in Fuji, only after Lauda parked his car at the pits on the second lap, famously stating that he wouldn't risk his life again.
 Nonetheless, the pair were quite good friends off track, with their rivalry being Played for Drama on the movie.